 BASKETBALL IN THE BLOOD

 Coaching successful basketball teams is synonymous with the Gibbons family.
 His father, Bill Gibbons, retired as the boys’ basketball coach at Doherty High School in Worcester with 373 career wins.
 He was also inducted into the Massachusetts Basketball Coaches Hall of Fame and the New England Basketball Hall of Fame.
 While a senior on his father’s Doherty squad, Bill received All-City honors.
 Young Bill also served as an assistant to his father while a junior in college.
 That same year, he was named “Coach of the Year” in the Worcester Parks and Recreation League.
 Bill’s brother, Tom, also a Clark graduate, is the successful head boys’ basketball coach at Wachusett Regional High School in nearby Holden, Mass.
-And finally, his son Billy enters his fourth season as an assistant coach for the WPI men’s basketball team.
+And finally, his son Billy enters his fifth season as an assistant coach for the WPI men’s basketball team.